 There is a fairly well known overencryption: Fractionated Morse cipher.

-There no real rules, however, frequent characters (E, T, A for example) are coded with short signals (1 or 2 impulsions).
+There are no real rules, however, frequent characters (E, T, A for example) are coded with short signals (1 or 2 impulsions).
 The less frequent letters are coded with 4 signals maximum, digits with 5.

 Here is a list of words where each vowel is a dot, each consonant is a dash.